tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 if (true) {
   // Yep, HUH?
 }
+// != is like the negation of coercive equality ==.
+// Since they are both arrays, we are asking are they not the same identity.
+// We are asking an identity question, which is totally valid.
 // if (workshopStudents1 != workshopStudents2)
 // if (!(workshopStudents1 == workshopStudents2))
 // if (!(false)